gruiiiw/PLT-Music-Compiler/README.md

 Please refer to our DFA image for steps of the Lexer. <br>
 ![DFA Image](dfa_image.png)

+State S is our start state (in the middle).
+If we get A-G we can either have a variable name or note next.
+State 0 checks if the next number is a number, we have a note (go to state 1), if we get a-z we have a variable name (go to state 8).
+At state 1 (note) we need to see our length of note defined by one of whqes and this is a valid end state and we go back to the start state.
+From the start if we get H-Z we know we are at the start of a variable name, so we should get a-z next to be in state 8.
+In state 8 we stay here until we see an = sign.
+Then we move to assigning the variable to a note in state 9.
+State 10 continues to make sure it is a note and then we have described the possibilities for our captial letter start. <br> <br>
+If at the start state we get a p, we know we are going to see the 'play' keyword.
+We then must see the '(' char followed by either a NOTE described earlier, or a variable name also described earlier.
+At the end, we must see the closing ')'.
+Not depicted is that at this state we return to the start state. <br> <br>
+Finally, if at the start state we get an integer, we know we are going to have a loop.
+We read in the integer before moving on to the next state when we see the char t, which needs to follow into times.
+From there we have open brackets '{'.
+Here we can see the play keyword and loop described in the previous paragraph.
+Note that we have mechanisms in the code to ensure it ends with a "}".

 ## Team
 Grace Dong grd2120 <br>